epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-05-17-tint2-config.markdown

 #### Button

 You can have as many <code>button</code> as you need.
+Not just URL launcher as below, but any command is fine.

 We need <code>png</code> image for each button icon, or just text.